eduardocruzpalacios/oop-design-patterns-java/README.md

 DateParser is not part of the interpreter pattern.
 It acts as client that uses the Interpreter pattern.
 #### Iterator
-DEFINITION: accesses the elements of an object sequentially without exposing its underlying representation.
+DEFINITION: Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 There are 2 interfaces:
 - Iterator with hasNext and next methods.